iltommi/qdb-documentation/source/concepts/distribution.rst

     3. As *N* has joined the ring, the client correctly requests *N* for *e*
     4. N answers "not found" as *S* has not migrated e yet

 This unvailability is only for the duration of the migration and cannot result in a data loss.
+This is because a node will not remove an entry until the peer fully acknowledged the migration.

 .. tip::
     This problem can be solved with the use of replication (see :ref:`data-replication`).